 At first glace, this game seems to have all of the action-packed fun you'd need to last a while.
 Polarbit boasts rich and vibrant graphics, attacking hordes of bad guys in single-player campaign mode, playing against other tiny tank riders in online multiplayer, and downloadable content that will keep the game fresh and exciting.

 If there is one thing that has been on my to-do lost for the biggest part of my life, it's blow stuff up with a tiny tank.
 Since that's highly unlikely to happen in the physical world, I can now turn to Tank Riders from Polarbit to fulfill this lifelong dream in digital space.

 As you can see, Tank Riders is a damn good-looking game.
 The environments are rich, graphics are nice, gameplay looks smooth, and, best of all, you get to blow stuff up.
-Shoot things, toss bombs at your foes, and wreak havoc with missiles and other heavy artillery.

 Game dev Polarbit recently released a new offering to the Android Market called Reckless Getaway, where you play the part of a wheelman after a bank robbery.
 Carrying the same kill-or-be-killed vibe as Reckless Racing, it's your job to get away from the fuzz any way you see fit -- including throwing them into oncoming traffic, walls, or whatever other element you can find.